meg-simula/meg-simula.github.io/index.md

 <h3 id="news">News and highlights (Feb 4 2024 - current)</h3>

+<p>2025-03-11: We have a new journal submission out: <a
+href="">Heterogeneity in human brain clearance adds resilience against tauopathy</a>.
+Congratulations to Georgia Brennan as lead author, and thanks to the entire cross-disciplinary team! </p>
+<p>2025-02-10: I presented our research at the <a href="https://researchseminars.org/seminar/cam">Computational and Applied Mathematics Seminar</a> at Chalmers University of Technology, Gothenburg, Sweden.
+Thanks so much to the organizers for the invitation. </p>
+<p>2024-01-30: We have a new preprint out: <a href="https://doi.org/10.1101/2025.01.30.635680">In-silico molecular enrichment and clearance of the human intracranial space</a>.
+A true team effort, and with major congratulations to Marius Causemann as lead author! </p>
 <p>2025-01-07: Our paper on <a href="https://doi.org/10.1038/s43588-024-00745-x">Spatial modeling algorithms for reactions and transport in biological cells</a> is published in Nature Computational Science!
 Congratulations to lead author Emmet Francis and the whole crew!</p>
 <p>2024-11-25: I presented at the <a href="https://www.med.uio.no/klinmed/english/research/centres/kg-jebsen-brain-fluid/news-and-events/events/2024/oslo-brain-fluid-symposium.html">Oslo Brain Fluid Symposium</a> at Simula Research Laboratory in Oslo, Norway.
 Thanks to all presenters and attendees for making this such a great meeting! </p>
 <p>2024-04-09: Our paper <a href="https://fluidsbarrierscns.biomedcentral.com/articles/10.1186/s12987-024-00582-0">Modeling CSF circulation and the glymphatic system during infusion using subject specific intracranial pressures and brain geometries</a> has been published in Fluids and Barriers of the Central Nervous System (<a href="https://doi.org/10.1186/s12987-024-00582-0">bioRxiv</a>).
 Congratulations to lead author Lars W. Dreyer and the whole crew! </p>